velio-io/collet/docs/syntax.md

 To run a Collet pipeline, you need to provide two things: a pipeline specification and, optionally, a pipeline configuration.
 Let's first discuss the pipeline configuration.
 Pipeline configuration can be used to store sensitive data or dynamic values.
 The closest analogy is a template and the parameters that fill in the template placeholders.
 The pipeline specification is the template, and the pipeline configuration contains the values to insert into the template.

-It could be a regular Clojure map, e.g.
+Pipeline configuration could be a regular Clojure map, e.g.

 ```clojure
 {:db-user "my-user"